jsh58/Genrich/README.md

 ```
   -l  <int>        Minimum length of a peak (overrides -a if set)
 ```
-* This option overrides the default peak-calling method (`-a`) and instead requires that peaks be at least the specified minimum length.
+* This option overrides the default peak-calling method (`-a`) and instead requires that peaks have at least the specified minimum length.
 Any potential peaks whose lengths are below that threshold are eliminated, regardless of the significance.
 <br><br>

 ```